 This research opportunity is to assist in mixed methods (i.e., quantitative and qualitative) projects about farm stress among Illinois farmers.
 The project includes surveys and interviews to explore the prevalence of mental health and substance use issues to farmers, as well as their meanings and impacts on farm families, barriers to accessing help, and ideas for programmatic solutions.
 Project findings will be used to inform development and implementation of programs through Illinois Extension.

 We are seeking highly motivated, responsible, dependable undergraduate students to join the project.
 Students will learn hands-on research skills in quantitative and qualitative methods.
 RAs will be trained in research processes such as literature reviews, data management, and analysis.
 RAs may enter survey data, transcribe interviews, code interviews, and attend regular research meetings.
 Students will register for 2-3 credits of HDFS 294.
 RAs who commit to two or more semesters of working with the project will be eligible and may be invited to present findings, co-author publications, and/or work with Illinois Extension educators on subsequent program development, implementation, and evaluation.
-Interested students should submit a letter to Dr. Courtney Cuthbertson describing their interest and past research experience (if applicable). (rolling availability)
+Interested students should submit a letter to Dr. Courtney Cuthbertson describing their interest and past research experience (if applicable). (available on a rolling basis)

 STRONG Kids Program